sourcegraph/handbook/content/marketing/demand-gen/RebeccaR-readme.md

 ### My view on demand generation

-Demand Generation is a collaboration between marketing and sales where you support one another.
-There's an open line of communication so we can each do our jobs to the best possible capacity.
-Wins should be celebrated across the organization together!
+Demand Generation consists of the strategies companies put into place to drive brand awareness, affinity, and a community of humans that love your product.
+It's a shared partnership across the org to move prospects through the buy-in journey.

+I'm really digging conversations going on in the ether around how product-led marketers should be thinking about demand gen. Here's [one of my favorite podcast episodes](https://podcasts.apple.com/us/podcast/197-navigating-the-blended-funnel-demand-gen-live-s2-x52/id1511588213?i=1000537786577) on the topic incase you're curious to learn more!

 ### Preferred learning styles

-I'm a lifelong, curious learner.
-With that, I ask many questions and love getting hands-on to rip things apart and put them back together.
+I'm really visual so I learn by seeing and doing.
+I love getting hands-on to take things apart and put them back together.
+Oh and you may neeed me to cool it on the questions from time to time because I can be a very curious data detective.

 ### Communication style

 Working at an async company can be challenging for me from time to time.
-Being someone that thinks through things technically, I'm used to having direct conversations with people to get to the bottom of why something is the way it is.
+Being someone that thinks things through technically, I'm used to having direct conversations with people to get to the bottom of why something is the way it is.
 Sometimes I struggle when it comes to written communication because I often worry that I'm not expressing myself in the best way possible.

 ### How I manage my calendar

-As a mom, I do the best I can.
-I'm available for meetings from 9:30 am to 5:30 pm EST. If I have to shift my schedule around, I do the best to communicate that and hop on earlier in the am or later in the evening to get things done.
+I'm available for meetings from 9:30 am to 5:30 pm EST/1:30 pm to 9:30 pm UTC Monday-Friday.
+If I have to shift my schedule around, I do the best to communicate that.
+You'll often find if I can't stick to those hours on any given day, I'll hop on earlier in the am or later in the evening to get things done.

 ### Preferred way to collaborate